reachweb/livewirefilters-docs/usage/livewire-collection-tag.md

 Infinite scroll builds on pagination, so `paginate` must be set.
 If it's missing (or `0`), `infinite_scroll` is ignored and the collection renders normally.
 :::

 The default view already includes the tag, so the basic setup works out of the box.
-You only add it yourself when using a **custom view**.
+You only have to add it yourself when using a **custom view**.

 ### Customizing the trigger